- What Is The Multiple Listing Service (MLS)?

 After all, it’s often the most effective way to access the largest inventory and reach the right buyer for your listings.

 But how does the multiple listing service work?
 And how can you find the right MLS listing?

-What Is The MLS?
+What Is The Multiple Listing Service (MLS)?

-A multiple listing service is a private database, generally available online, where real estate actors (agents and brokers) share their properties for sale with each other.
+Today, a multiple listing service is a private database, generally available online, where real estate actors (agents and brokers) share their properties for sale with each other.

 A multiple listing service is often geographically based, but there can be competing MLSs for the same marketplace.